AustinCodingAcademy/advanced-ecommerce-1/README.md

    * DONE***  Header - find a div with className="navbar-header"
    * DONE*** Footer - find a footer element
    * DONE*** Carousel - find a div with className="row carousel-holder"
-* The ProductDetail should represent only one single product
+* DONE*** The ProductDetail should represent only one single product
-* The ProductDetail should take a prop called product with is an object, and use it to populate price, name, description reviews and stars.
+* DONE*** The ProductDetail should take a prop called product with is an object, and use it to populate price, name, description reviews and stars.
-* Make sure each component is in its own file and imported into App.js
+* Make sure each component is in its own file and imported into App.js header - DONE
+  Carousel - DONE
+  ProductDetail -
 * Use the provided data in state.js to dynamically populate information instead of the hard coded html that is there now.
-* In index.js provide App with a prop called "products" sending in the product array
+* DONE*** In index.js provide App with a prop called "products" sending in the product array
 * App should use the product prop and map the array of products into an array of ProductDetail components
-* Make the star images represent the number rating from data
+* DONE*** Make the star images represent the number rating from data